finos/compliant-financial-infrastructure/docs/open-roles/project-operations-manager.md

 - Curiosity and proactiveness.
 - Willingness to have fun growing Cloud Service Certification.

-The Project Operations Manager will need to be (or become) comfortable using GitHub and coordinating meetings using WebEx.
+The Project Operations Manager will need to be (or become) ...

+- Comfortable using GitHub.
+- Comfortable coordinating meetings using WebEx.

 The Project Operations Manager will have to understand the [FINOS Landscape](https://landscape.finos.org), [Open Developer Platform](https://github.com/finos/open-developer-platform) and [FINOS Governance and Policies](https://github.com/finos/community/tree/master/governance).